Vondrousova stuns Jabeur to win Wimbledon title

 She stayed rooted to the baseline as she looked to find rhythm, rarely employing her favoured drop-shot and was broken straight back for 2-1.

-Three successive breaks of serve - in favour of Vondrousova - were indicative of the tension which remained on both sides of the net, but particularly for Jabeurx, who saw a 4-2 advantage disappear.
+Three successive breaks of serve - in favour of Vondrousova - were indicative of the tension that remained on both sides of the net, but particularly for Jabeur, who saw a 4-2 advantage disappear.

 Jabeur, who has an effervescent and engaging personality, is known as the 'Minister of Happiness' back home and usually plays with a smile on her face.